-Goal: to provide an opportunity for a scholar or team of scholars to work at the Public Policy Center on a policy-relevant research project.
-Preference will be given to projects that align with one or more of the PPC’s program or topics.
-Project deliverables could include a grant application, journal article, or other scholarly work.
+Goal: to provide an opportunity for an interdisciplinary team of scholars to work together at the Public Policy Center on a policy-relevant research project.
+Preference will be given to projects that align with one or more of the PPC’s programs or topic areas.

 - Spend 2-4 weeks onsite at the PPC during the summer period with times established prior to the program;

 - Produce the deliverable(s) identified in the proposal submission;

-- Write a blog post, fact sheet, or policy brief describing the work and the policy relevance of the research;
+- Write a blog post, fact sheet, or policy brief about to your project by the end of the fall semester;

 - Acknowledge the support of the PPC in any presentations or publications resulting from the summer’s activities

-- Office space at the PPC for up to three people
+- Office space at the PPC (if permitted due to the pandemic)

 - Administrative and IT support including computers, software and other office supplies